SamuelPadillaC/FiniteStateMachine_Merger/README.md

 #############################
 # Must-Knows & Pre-reqs
-These are things you must know to understand the script:
+These are things you must know to understand the program:
 1. Understand what a Finite State Machine is and how it functions.
-2. Understand what is an unreachable state in an undirected graph.
-3. Understand the concept of a redundant state and the process to collapse states
+2. Have a basic understanding of the merging process for Finite State Machines.
+3. Have a basic knowledge of set operaitons.

 #############################
 # To Run the program:
 1. Download the repository in a machine with Python installed.
 2. Run the script from the command line using "python \<name of the program\>"
 3. Pass in the proper arguments as listed below
+4. Make sure the Merge.py file is in the same directory as the file Minimize.py.
+Merge.py includes and calls functions from Minimize.py.
+If both files are not in the same directory, the program will not run.

 #############################
 # Arguments - Minimizer.py receives 3 command line arguments in the following order: